Join our mission to

 Next Steps

-Candidates interested in this position should apply using the online application form.
-You must include a CV and a letter of motivation as part of the application.
-The letter of motivation should be approximately 1 page in length and include information on why you would like to work at U-turn and how you fulfil the required skills and attitudes outlined above.
-Applications without a letter of motivation will NOT be considered.
+Candidates interested in this position should apply online to https://homeless.org.za/career-form You must include a CV and a letter of motivation as part of the application.
+The letter of motivation should be approximately 1 page in length and include information on why you would like to work at U-turn and how you fulfil the required knowledge skills set outlined above.
+Please note that applications without a letter of motivation will NOT be considered.
 IF YOU HAVE NOT HEARD FROM US WITHIN 4 WEEKS, PLEASE CONSIDER YOUR APPLICATION UNSUCCESSFUL